HanzeRacingDivision/Driverless/README.md

  - 'CTRL'+'V' toggle 3D view mode (camera overlay) note: currently missing camera footage
  - 'S' save current map to file
  - '[ and ]' (only for remote interface) increase/decrease packet rate
+ - 'M' (only for simulations) toggle undiscoveredCones (whether loaded/placed cones are added to the conelists or yet to be discovered)
 other:
  - you can drag & drop files onto the pygame window to load mapfiles
  - you can load mapfiles as an argument (in the commandline when starting python)